“Tulcan to Tumbaco”

 We arrived in Salinas, hot, thirsty, and tired.
 The town had an abandoned kind of charm, “muy tranquillo”, as locals might say, but it was a tough place to find food.
 The few restaurants were all closed, and the stores had little to offer more than potato chips and cookies.
 We did score some peaches, but I went to bed feeling hungry, and a little nauseous from the greasy sugary snacks.

 I woke sick in the night, several times, puking until dry heaves ensued.
-We had planned to start the singletrack route from Salinas, but with the lack of resupply, feeling sick, and the only hostal being on the skanky side, we decided to ride south to Urcuquí.
+We had planned to start the singletrack route from Salinas, but with the lack of resupply, feeling sick, and the only available hostal being on the dingy side, we decided to ride south to Urcuquí.
 It was a hot climb to get there, I was feeling pretty ill, and the tiny biting flies kept me in a bit of a panic the whole way.
 I was happy when we arrived in Urcuquí, to a charming little town, and a very comfortable, clean, and cheap hostal.
 And best of all: tons of shops with good food, and an abundance of produce.

 I spent three days in Urcuqui, healing myself with all this produce (and more), plus lots of Lulo (naranjillo) and granadilla.